 Options marked below with an asterisk will be examined by a 3-hour written examination at the end of Trinity Term.
 All other options will be examined by essay submissions.
-Students may choose from the following:
+Students may choose from the following.
+Options will be subject to the availability of teaching each year.

-Septuagint and related studies - available in Hilary Term, requires students to have a strong command of Greek and Hebrew
+Septuagint and related studies

-Prof Alison Salvesen
+Available in Hilary Term, requires students to have a strong command of Greek and Hebrew Prof. Alison Salvesen